• Home

 Deathwatch

-At least 149 horses were killed on Australian racetracks in the last racing year.
-This equates to one horse suffering a painful, life-ending injury in the name of gambling profits every 2.5 days.
+At least 168 horses were killed on Australian racetracks in the last racing year.
+This equates to one horse suffering a painful, life-ending injury in the name of gambling profits every two days.

 It is important to note that this and previous years death tolls are almost entirely made up of the deaths we learn of from official race day reports.
 Countless others are taken away from the racetrack and killed behind the scenes when it is clear they cannot (or were chosen not to) be saved, indicating that although high and devastating, our findings are still grossly understated.
 This is why we are demanding greater industry transparency.
 Sign the petition directed at all state and territory Minsters for Racing here.

-• Fifty-three of the horses that were reported to have been killed had been raced as two-year-olds
+• Of the horses that were killed, sixty had been raced as two-year-olds

-The total death toll for the one year period was at least 149 horses, equaling one dead horse every 2.5 days
+The total death toll for the one year period was at least 168 horses, equaling one dead horse every two days

 deathwatch-report